Community Service

 Centennial Swimming Pool

 Rotarians were involved in Centennial Park and Pool from the outset.
-Over the years Rotary supported several upgrades leading to the major works undertaking on 2005 to mark the 100 th Anniversary of Rotary International.
-This project entailed a remake of the change room complex, offices, meeting rooms and a concession stand operated by our special needs friends.
+Over the years Rotary supported several upgrades leading to the major works undertaking on 2005 to mark the 100th Anniversary of Rotary International.
+This project entailed a remake of the change room complex, offices, meeting rooms .
 The logo with the sign is a means of identifying where publicly raised Rotary funds go.
+River City Inclusion has provided staffing for the Snack Shack as the pool concession stand for many years.
 The total cost to Rotary was just short of $250,000 which made the pool upgrade the single largest financial commitment ever undertaken by the Club.

 50th Parallel marker